cisco-ce/roomos.cisco.com/doc/MTR/AOSPStaging.md

 The RoomOS 11.24 release is currently being tested and verified by Microsoft.
 Once Microsoft has verified our AOSP DM firmware, it will be made available in Teams Admin Center.
 This is expected to happen in February.

 When RoomOS 11.24 is released in TAC, RoomOS January 2025 will be updated with the same build, and organizations that have registered as ready for migration will receive the software.
-If a Microsoft Teams device is set to receive RoomOS January 2025 at that point, it will be upgraded to RoomOS 11.24 with AOSP Device Management.
+If a Microsoft Teams device is set to receive RoomOS January 2025 at that point, it will be upgraded to RoomOS 11.24 with AOSP DM.

 Details about the rollout of RoomOS February 2025 / 11.25 will be announced later this week.